 Most dogs have a lot to say; it’s up to their people to learn to interpret those dog sounds.

-Dogs use barking, baying, howling, and even sighing to convey various messages.
+Dogs use barking, baying, howling, and sighing to convey various messages.

-It’s up to you to understand dog communication, so you know what your dog is trying to tell you.
+It’s up to you to understand dog communication and recognize your dog’s signals so you know what your dog is trying to tell you.

 Dogs may not have words, but they do vocalize.
-It’s crucial to recognize they use more than dog body language to communicate.
+Recognizing they use more than dog body language to communicate is crucial.

-So, pay attention to whimpering, whining, barking, howling, panting, and more.
+So, understand the meaning of different dog sounds and pay attention to whimpering, whining, barking, howling, panting, and more.

 Dog sounds: Whimpering or whining